rwgrier/beer-styles-site/guide/bjcp-2021/styles_5.md

 # Color Reference

 _Note that SRM is a measure of beer color density more than hue, tint, or shade.
 Keep this in mind when attempting to use only SRM numbers when describing beers.
-Within these Guidelines, beer color descriptors generally <u>approximate</u> this mapping to SRM values:_
+Within these Guidelines, beer color descriptors generally **_approximate_** this mapping to SRM values:_

 Straw	2-3 <br/>
 Yellow	3-4 <br/>